-• Here's an outfit that's packed with plenty of picture-taking excitement.
-It has everything needed for indoor-outdoor snapshooting - the Brownie Hawkeye Camera, Flash Model; the Kodalite Flasholder with guard and batteries; flash lamps; and film.
+• Here's an outfit that equips you for around-the-clock picture taking.
+It has everything needed for indoor-outdoor snapshooting-the Kodak Duaflex II Camera with Kodet Lens, the Duaflex Flasholder with flashguard and batteries, flash lamps, and film.

-Although your outfit is simple to use, remember that there is a right and a wrong way to do even simple things, and the small amount of time spent in reading this book will pay you big returns in good pictures-pictures that are not only correct photographically, but also interesting to you and others.
+Although your outfit is simple to use, remember that there is a right and a wrong way to do even simple things, and the small amount of time spent in reading this book will pay you big returns in good pictures-pictures that are not only correct photographically but also interesting to you and others.